 How else to explain their unerring Monster sense to find things like:

 The incredible Monster Gallery Coloring Book (Troubadour Press, 1974).
-A very special memory for me, this book and its sibling Science Fiction Anthology were pure treasure, only to be colored with parental guidance, using markers like these:
+A very special memory for me, this book and its sibling Science Fiction Anthology were pure treasure, only to be colored with parental guidance (just for cleanliness, not for creativity!), using markers like these:

 I think we had three or four copies of Monster Gallery in our home, and at least a few of the Sci-Fi version.
 I know every detail, I pored over them that often.